SMU-MSCSAI/gaia-rag-implementation/README.md

 The Generative Agent Integration Architecture (GAIA) is a framework designed to solve user problems using generative AI.
 This implementation focuses on the Retrieval-Augmented Generation (RAG) component of GAIA.
 The framework consists of autonomous agents that perform various tasks such as data collection, embedding generation, vector database creation, and retrieval-based text generation.

+### Overall RAG dataflow
+1. Chunking the Source Data: The source documents are divided into smaller, manageable chunks.
+This is crucial for efficient processing and retrieval.

+2. Embedding the Chunks: Each chunk of text is then converted into embeddings.
+These embeddings are vector representations of the text, which can be used for similarity searches and other downstream tasks.

+3. Retrieving Relevant Chunks: When a query is made, it is also embedded.
+The query embedding is then used to retrieve the most relevant chunks from the embedded chunks of the source data.

+4. Generating the Final Output: The retrieved chunks are used to generate the final response, often by passing them through a generative model like GPT.

 ## Dependencies

 The project uses the following dependencies: